Stability of a Stochastic Model for Demand-Response: Model and assumptions

-The supply is made of two parts: the planned supply $G^f(t)$, forecast in the day-ahead market, and the actual supply $G^a(t)$, which may differ, due to two causes.
-First, the forecasted supply may not be met, due to fluctuations, for example in wind and sunshine.
-Second, the suppliers attempt to match the demand by adding (or subtracting) some supply, bought in the real time market.
+The supply is made of two parts: the planned supply $G^f(t)$ (forecast in the day-ahead market), and the actual supply $G^a(t)$, which may differ, due to two causes.
+First, the forecasted supply might not be met, due to fluctuations, for example in wind and sunshine.
+Second, the suppliers attempt to match the demand by adding (or subtracting) some supply, bought in the real-time market.
 We assume that this latter term is limited by the ramp-up and ramp-down constraints.
-We model the actual supply as where $M(t)$ is the random deviation from the planned supply due to renewables, $G(t-1)$ is the supply decision in the real time market.
-We view $G^{a}(t)$ as deterministic and given(it was computed yesterday in the day-ahead market), $M(t)$ as an exogenous stochastic process, imposed by nature, and $G(t-1)$ as a control variable.
+We model the actual supply as where $M(t)$ is the random deviation from the planned supply due to renewables, $G(t-1)$ is the supply decision in the real-time market.
+We view $G^{f}(t)$ as deterministic and given(it was computed yesterday in the day-ahead market), $M(t)$ as an exogenous stochastic process, imposed by nature, and $G(t-1)$ as a control variable.

 We call $D^{a}(t)$ the ``natural'' demand.
-It is the total electricity demand that would exist if the supply would be sufficient.
-In addition, there is, at every time $t$, the \emph{backlogged demand} $B(t)$, which results from adaptation: $B(t)$ is the demand that is expressed at time $t$ due to a previous demand being backlogged.
-The total effective demand, or expressed demand, is \be E^{a}(t)=D^a(t)+B(t) \ee We model the effect of demand adaptation as follows.
+It is the total electricity demand that would exist if the supply were sufficient.
+In addition, at every time $t$, there is the \emph{backlogged demand} $B(t)$, which results from the use of demand-response: $B(t)$ is the demand expressed at time~$t$ due to a previous demand being backlogged.
+The total effective demand, or expressed demand, is \be E^{a}(t)=D^a(t)+B(t). \ee We model the effect of demand-response as follows:

-In the above equations, $F(t)$ is the \emph{frustrated} demand, i.e. that is denied satisfaction at time $t$. \eref{eq-f} expresses that, through adaptation, the demand that is served is equal to the minimum of the actual demand and the supply.
-The variable $Z(t)$ is the \emph{latent backlogged} demand; it is the demand that was delayed, and might later be expressed.
+In the above equations, $F(t)$ is the \emph{frustrated} demand, i.e., that is denied satisfaction at time $t$. \eref{eq-f} expresses that, through adaptation, the demand that is served is equal to the minimum of the actual demand and the supply.
+The variable $Z(t)$ is the \emph{latent backlogged} demand; it is the demand that was delayed, but might be expressed later.
 It is incremented by the frustrated demand.

-The frustrated demand is expressed with some delay; we model this with \eref{eq-b}, where $\lambda^{-1}$ is the average delay, in time slots.
+When $\mu = 0$ \eref{eq-b} can be interpreted as the approximation of a delay in the expression of frustrated demand via the use of a first-order filter (the average delay amounts to $\lambda^{-1}$ time slots).